Jose-Verdu-Diaz/Jose-Verdu-Diaz.github.io/content/posts/projects/Spotify/UMAPv1/index.md

 We can observe this tendency in our data too, with a clear increase from 1992 peaking in 2006.
 After this year, we observe how the loudness tends to fall again.
 This coincides with the decrease in popularity of the CD in favor of digital formats and streaming services, which make use of standardization techniques that makes pumping up the audio level unnecessary, as explained by this [article][13].

-Finally, let's have a look to the correlation matrix of the variables.
+Finally, let's have a look at the correlation matrix of the variables.

 {{< highlight python "linenos=false" >}}